 - Experience the arts – Catch live theatrical performances at Unity Theatre Brenham, set in a beautiful renovated warehouse in Brenham’s Downtown; look out for a lineup of events, from concerts to movie nights, at the The Barnhill Center in the historic Simon Theatre; or peruse local art.
 Located in a beautifully-restored building, the Downtown Art Gallery showcases the works of over 50 artists, from bluebonnet paintings and photographs to sculptures and jewelry.
 Back Lot Gallery sits on the back lot of Ant Street Inn, offering individual exhibits from a lineup of up-and-coming artists.

-- Get a taste of nostalgia – Take a Step into the Past Historical Tour, stopping in sites like the Brenham Heritage Museum and the historic cisterns of Toubin Park; stay at the Ant Street Inn, which rocks antique furnishings, vintage rugs and stained glass; see the Flying Horses Antique Carousel, the oldest classic wood carousels in Texas; indulge in old-fashioned Southern pecan pie at Must Be Haven; shop for antiques Today and Yesterday; or stop by gift and collectibles shop Glissman’s Gift Gallery, located in an 1860s two-story masonry building in Downtown.
+- Get a taste of nostalgia – Take a Step into the Past Historical Tour, stopping in sites like the Brenham Heritage Museum and the historic cisterns of Toubin Park; stay at the Ant Street Inn, which rocks antique furnishings, vintage rugs and stained glass; see the Flying Horses Antique Carousel, the oldest classic wood carousels in Texas; indulge in old-fashioned Southern pecan pie at Must Be Haven; shop for antiques Today and Yesterday; or stop by gift and collectibles shop Glissman’s Gift Gallery, located in an 1860s two-story masonry building in downtown.
 Once a buggy repair shop, the building once used a rope and cable system as an elevator, which you can still get a glimpse of if you peek upstairs.
+At Ballad of the Birddog on West Alamo in downtown, you’ll uncover a curated selection of leather goods, jewelry, apparel, and other items for the home.
+Plus you can even get a shave and haircut at a by-appointment barbershop in the back of the store.

 - Unwind with a drink – Those looking for a fun time can enjoy live music and Texas craft brews at Home Sweet Farm, a farmers market that doubles as a biergarten and music venue.
 Brew fans can also check out the patio independent craft brewing company Brazos Valley Brewery, open Friday through Sundays; while winos will love Pleasant Hill Winery, which offers weekend tours and tastings (plus a wine and gift shop), and Windy Winery, a working vineyard with a tasting room open Friday to Sunday and by appointment only during the week.